scikit-hep/boost-histogram/docs/usage/quickstart.rst

 Setting the contents
 --------------------

-You can set the contents directly as you would a numpy array;
+You can set the contents directly as you would a Numpy array;
 you can set either values or arrays at a time:

 .. code:: python